barseghyanartur/django-dash/README.rst

 Below a short overview of the layouts.
 See README.rst directory of each layout for details.

 - Android (like) layout.
 Has two placeholders: main (6 cols x 5 rows) and shortcuts (1 col x 10 rows).
 - Windows 8 (like) layout.
-Has one placeholder called main (6 cols x 4 rows).
+Has two placeholders: main (6 cols x 4 rows) and sidebar (2 cols x 4 rows).

 Naming conventions
 ===============================================